Overcoming Homesickness in Thailand as an English Teacher

 Before this move, I had never experienced homesickness, and my time away from home had been short.
 I've always considered myself an adventurous person.
 Living abroad had been on my bucket list for a while, and I found the prospect of it an exciting challenge despite people warning me that it would be difficult.

-Rationally, I knew that a degree of missing home and normality should be expected in the first few weeks of my adventure.
+Rationally, I knew that I should expect a degree of missing home and normality in the first few weeks of my adventure.
 But when homesickness came, it felt nothing like I thought it would.

 I'd been prepared to miss my family and friends, the food I loved, and the climate I was used to.
 However, I was not ready for the isolation I would feel.